 Perhaps you were attending a class or training for your Skill, for example guitar lessons.
 Contact your tutor or assessor for guidance on developing your skills at home- many classes are continuing online.
 If that’s not possible, consider changing your skill to one which can be based at home- maybe learn to cook, sew, build models, research genealogy/ family history or diy skills.
 There’s now an opportunity to complete an SCQF Level 2 Hi5 Award from home (free of charge until 5pm 30th June 2020).
 Just make sure you update your eDofE, your plans fulfill the DofE criteria & gain approval from your Leader or Coordinator.
 Full details & how to get started here

-Don’t forget this is a perfect opportunity to update your eDofE!!
+Don’t forget to update your eDofE!!
 Have you tried the eDofE smartphone App yet?
 Here’s a guide to show you how to change your activities.
 New to eDofE?
 Here’s a video guide on how to get started